How Much is a Down Payment on a Condo?

 How down payment affects your mortgage

-Putting down less than twenty percent means you’ll be charged an insurance premium.
+Putting less than twenty percent down payment means that you’ll have to get an insured mortgage

 The amount of this premium depends on the amount that you are borrowing, as it works on a sliding scale.
 This means that the amount will be more if you put less down.

-Usually, mortgage default insurance premiums range from 0.6% to 4.5% of the mortgage amount, and can be paid at the time of purchase or added to your mortgage and paid monthly.
+Usually, mortgage default insurance premiums can be paid at the time of purchase, or added to your mortgage and paid monthly.

-It is important to note that mortgage loan insurance is not available if the purchase price of the home is greater than $1,000,000 or if the loan does not meet the mortgage insurance company’s standards. (i.e CMHC or Genworth rejects it)
+Therefore, mortgage loan insurance is not available if the purchase price of the home is equal to or greater than $1,500,000 or if the property is being used for investment purposes.

 How much should I put down for a condo?